- Kibana can be understood as the user interface to monitor, manage and secure an Elastic Stack cluster.

 What are the best browsers that support Kibana?

-Opera – You may now protect your privacy
+Opera One – You may now protect your privacy

 One of its unique features is a hotlist that serves as both a directory to the web and a bookmark file.
 However, it can easily be removed according to the user’s preferences.

-Other than that, Opera offers keyboard as well as mouse controls as one of its features.
-Many plugins, including RealAudio, RealVideo, and ShockWave, are also available.
+Other than that, Opera One offers keyboard as well as mouse controls as one of its features.
+Also, this browser comes with built-in VPN, Ad blocker and AI.

 Firefox – Browse fast and free